The most Iconic Treks in Nepal

 Khopra Ridge Trek (Annapurna region)

-Trek duration: Five to six days
+Trek duration: 5 to 6 days

 Max. elevation: 3,660m